LukeZGD/B2W2-Music-Patch/PokeCommunity thread.md

-[S][/S][B]Pokemon FireRed, LeafGreen, Emerald, Ruby, and Sapphire - BW/B2W2 Music Patch![/B]
+# BW/B2W2 Music Patch!

-[B]BW/B2W2 Music Patch[/B] is a patch for Pokemon FireRed (1.0), LeafGreen (1.0), Emerald, Ruby (1.0 and 1.1), and Sapphire (1.0) that replaces the original songs with the ones from Pokemon Black and White, and from Black 2 and White 2!
+**BW/B2W2 Music Patch** is a patch for Pokemon FireRed (1.0), LeafGreen (1.0), Emerald, Ruby (1.0 and 1.1), and Sapphire (1.0) that replaces the original songs with the ones from Pokemon Black and White, and from Black 2 and White 2!
 Most of the songs and fanfares are included.

 This patch is based on the HGSS Music Patch (Emerald v1.4 Instruments.bit), so big credits to the creators of it!

 - For the songs that change every season, only the Spring version is included in this patch.
 - This patch includes ipatix's music mixer, and it makes the music have less noise.
 This is not included in Ruby versions as it is causing issues.
 - The Ruby and Sapphire versions will have problems playing the music because of limitations.

-[B]Compatibility with other patches/ROM bases:[/B]
+**Compatibility with other patches/ROM bases:**
 - This patch is compatible with the All Instrument Patch, where you can insert songs with a universal All Instrument voicegroup on top of the B2W2 ones.
 - When using this patch with Leon and UltimaSoul's FireRed Base, follow instructions included with the ROM base first before applying this patch!

-[B]Please make backups before applying this patch!
-I am not responsible if you ruin your ROM after applying.[/B] [B]If you are applying this to an already hacked ROM, I recommend to use the manual patching method instead of the UPS patches.[/B]
+- **Please make backups before applying this patch!
+I am not responsible if you ruin your ROM after applying.**
+- **If you are applying this to an already hacked ROM, I recommend to use the manual patching method instead of the UPS patches.**

-[B]How to patch (VIDEO TUTORIAL):[/B] [url]https://www.youtube.com/watch?v=AlvciV-vml8&t=477[/url]
+**How to patch (VIDEO TUTORIAL):** [url]https://www.youtube.com/watch?v=AlvciV-vml8&t=477[/url]

-[B]How to patch (UPS):[/B]
+**How to patch (UPS):**
 Apply the UPS patch to your ROM using NUPS patcher.
 Pick Ignore for "If file is invalid" so no error will occur.

-[B]How to patch (MANUAL): [/B]
+**How to patch (MANUAL):**
-Extending the ROM is REQUIRED, do this before proceeding.
+- Extending the ROM is REQUIRED, do this before proceeding.
 XSE is what I use to do this.
 1. Apply the .ips patch to your ROM (Use the correct one!)
 2. Open the file "BW/B2W2 Music Patch v1.x.x.bit" in HxD.
 3. Select all of the contents (Ctrl+A) and copy it (Ctrl+C).